3. Accredited supervisors

 The official must include his/her professional registration number (if applicable) when certifying your documents.

-To do this, approach two referees and ask them to complete a confidential referee report.
+To do this, approach two referees and inquire whether they are willing to complete a confidential referee report on your behalf.

-Next, download our referee report template and complete Section 1.
+Then download ACU's referee report template and complete Section 1.

-Once you’ve done that, forward the form to your referees for them to complete and send to the international admissions office by email.
+Once you’ve done that, forward the form to each of your referees and ask them to complete the form and submit it directly to the international admissions office by email firstname.lastname@example.org by the closing date for applications.

 Please note: You are responsible for ensuring that your referees return the reports to the international admissions office email address.
 Your application will not be considered until two referee reports have been received.